Startin' Somethin'

-Startin' Somethin' is the first and only album by Scandal'us, the winners of the second series of the Australian version of the talent program Popstars.
+Startin' Somethin' is the only album by Scandal'us, the winners of the second series of the Australian version of the talent program Popstars.
 It was released on 7 May 2001 and reached number two on the Australian Albums Chart.

 History

 Startin' Somethin was recorded in early 2001 while the Popstars program was airing on the Seven Network, and the show included footage of the group in the recording studio, laying down vocals for songs.
 It was the group's only album before disbanding.